dserbano/knowledge_technology_smartnet_1/README.md

 # ASSIGNMENT I

-Using CLIPS, create your own knowledge-base system for a problem of your choice where rule-based knowledge represenation is suitable.
-It has to support reasoning under uncertainty using a formal methodology.
+Using CLIPS, create knowledge-base system for a problem of choice where rule-based knowledge represenation is suitable.
+It has to support reasoning under uncertainty using a formal methodology:

-That is to say, you have to:
-1) decide how you are going to implement the uncertainty methodology into CLIPS
+1) decide how to implement the uncertainty methodology into CLIPS
-2) taking into account the above design decision, create a CLIPS rule base to represent your problem's knowledge base and experiment by consult it into CLIPS in order to ensure that it properly functions
+2) create a CLIPS rule base to represent the problem's knowledge base and experiment by consult it into CLIPS in order to ensure that it properly functions

-Your assignment should include:
+To be included:
 - Description of the implementation of the uncertainty manipulation in your system
 - Your problem's description and some example runs